Saint Michaels, Maryland: History

+19th century

 The town's earliest industry was shipbuilding, and as many as six shipbuilders were active in or near the town by the War of 1812.
 Their typical product was a fast schooner, a type later known as the Baltimore Clipper.
-Such vessels were well adapted to evading blockades or outrunning pirates or foreign naval vessels at sea, and some were later used as private armed vessels carrying a letter of marque.
-For example, Thomas L. Haddaway launched the schooner Lottery at St. Michaels in 1812, and its owners obtained a letter of marque allowing it to take prizes at sea.
+Such vessels were well adapted to evading blockades or outrunning pirates or foreign naval vessels at sea, and some were later used as privateers, private armed vessels carrying a letter of marque allowing them to take prizes at sea.
+An example is the Thomas L. Haddaway, which launched the schooner Lottery at St. Michaels in 1812 and obtained a letter of marque.

 The town played a role in the War of 1812 when, in 1813, a fleet under the command of Admiral George Cockburn moved up the Chesapeake Bay, and targeted St. Michaels because of the presence of a militia battery erected to defend the town and its shipyards.
 Under cover of early morning darkness on August 10, 1813, the Battle of St. Michaels commenced as the British sent a landing party ashore just south of the town, and after a brief exchange, neutralized the battery and returned to their boats.
 The British proceeded to bombard the town from the barges and a brig, but failed to destroy the shipyards or cause any substantial damage to the town.
 The militia returned fire from artillery batteries at Impy Dawson's wharf (the foot of Mulberry Street) and Mill Point (the foot of Carpenter Street).
 A contemporary report noted that "several houses were pierced" by the British fire.
 Nearly a century later, a story was recorded that as a result of the town's ruse of dimming the lights and hanging lanterns in the trees beyond the town so that the cannonballs would overshoot the town, the town was spared.
 Based on this story, St. Michaels became known as "the town that fooled the British," a nickname selected during the sesquicentennial celebration of the battle in 1963.
 The Cannonball House survives as one of the structures reportedly struck by one of the shots, and is on the National Register of Historic Places, as is the Saint Michaels Historic District.